 I’m Calling an Electrician Because Something Seems Wrong

 In that first category, we usually find those who (i) just purchased a new home, or (ii) have observed warning signs of systemic overuse or neglect.
 If you just bought a new (used) home, the pre-purchase inspector might have suggested that the electrical system requires attention.
 For example, there is a fuse box rather than a circuit breaker panel; there are only 50 amps of power entering the house; each bedroom contains insufficient outlets, and they are all in the wrong place; there are insufficient numbers or types of outlets in the kitchen, bath, laundry, garage, basement, utility room; there is evidence of “homemade” electrical “repairs” in the basement or garage; outdoor power sources, lighting, and security are inadequate.

 On the other hand, you may have been in your home for some time, and those toddlers who formerly relied upon muscle power are now demanding upgrades to accommodate their gaming and streaming videos.
 Perhaps all the lights dim when the air conditioner kicks on?
 Or maybe one or more outlets provide a shower of sparks when it is used.
-Or you are constantly running to the fuse/breaker panel when a certain combination of power-hungry devices are used?
+Or you are constantly running to the fuse/breaker panel when a certain combination of power-hungry devices is used?
 Are any of your outlets blackened?
 Do you have any permanently “dead” outlets or lighting fixtures?
 All of these are signs of a system under stress, with demands being made that it was not intended to handle.
 In all of these cases, it is wise to call that experienced, local electrician before that inconvenience becomes a life-threatening safety problem.